 Your immune system controls how your body defends itself.
 For instance, if you have an allergy to pollen, your immune system identifies pollen as an invader or allergen.
-Your immune system overreacts by producing antibodies called Immunoglobulin E (IgE).
-These antibodies travel to cells that release chemicals, causing an allergic reaction.
-This reaction usually causes symptoms in the nose, lungs, throat, sinuses, ears, lining of the stomach or on the skin.
+Your immune system may then overreact, producing antibodies called Immunoglobulin E (IgE).
+These antibodies travel to cells that release chemicals, in turn causing an allergic reaction.
+This reaction typically causes symptoms in the nose, lungs, throat, sinuses, ears, lining of the stomach or on the skin.

 Each type of IgE has specific "radar" for each type of allergen.
-That's why some people are only allergic to cat dander (they only have the IgE antibodies specific to cat dander); while others have allergic reactions to multiple allergens because they have many more types of IgE antibodies.
+That is why some people are only allergic to certain things.
+For instance; people allergic to cat dander only have IgE antibodies specific to cat dander.
+And some people have IgE antibodies (and therefore are allergic) to multiple allergens.

 It is not yet fully understood why some substances trigger allergies and others do not, nor why some people have allergic reactions while others do not.
 A family history of allergies is the single most important factor that puts you at risk of developing allergic disease.